Models and Integral Differentials of Hyperelliptic Curves: Introduction

 \subsection{Main results}

+We will now present (a simplified version of) the main results of this paper.
+We will then illustrate them with an explicit example in \S\ref{ExampleSubsection}.

-Let $K$ be a discretely valued field of residue characteristic $p$, with discrete valuation $v$ and ring of integers $O_K$.
-Since regular models do not change under completion of the base field, we also assume $K$ to be complete.
-Fix a separable closure $K^\mathrm{s}$ of $K$ and let $k^\mathrm{s}/k$ be the corresponding extension of residue fields.
-Suppose $C/K$ is a hyperelliptic curve of genus $g\geq 2$ given by a Weierstrass equation $y^2=f(x)$ and write
+Let $K$ be a complete discretely valued field of residue characteristic $p$, with normalised discrete valuation $v$ and ring of integers $O_K$.
+We require $\mathrm{char}(K)$ to be not $2$, but we allow $p=2$ and $p=0$.
+In this subsection we will assume for simplicity that $K=K^{nr}$.
+Extend the valuation $v$ to an algebraic closure $\bar K$ of $K$.
+Let $C/K$ be a hyperelliptic curve, i.e. a geometrically connected smooth projective curve, double cover of $\P^1_K$.
+Let $g$ be the genus of $C$.
+Assume $g\geq 1$.
+Fix a Weierstrass equation Let $\roots$ be the set of roots of $f$ in $\bar K$.
+Thus